inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

     then Inferno will update the focus to use the ClaimResponse id that it generates.

-If the tester provides an input that is malformed in some way such that Inferno cannot get the details that Inferno needs to make the modifications, then the raw input will be used.
+If the tester provides an input that is malformed in some way such that Inferno cannot get the details that it needs to make the modifications, then the raw input will be used.

 ### Response and Notification Correspondence Requirements